clcollins/homelabCloudInit/simpleCloudInitService/README.md

 ### Configure the datasource to query

 Once the service is enabled, configure the datasource from which the client will query the config data.
 There are a [large number of datasource types](https://cloudinit.readthedocs.io/en/latest/topics/datasources.html), most configured for specific cloud providers.
-We will be using the "NoCloud" datasource, which as mentioned is designed for using Cloud Init without a cloud provider.
+We will be using the "NoCloud" datasource which, as mentioned, is designed for using Cloud Init without a cloud provider.

 NoCloud allows configuration information to be included a number of ways: as key/value pairs in kernel parameters, using a CD (or virtual CD, in the case of virtual machines) mounted at startup, a file included on the filesystem, or, in the case we will use today, via HTTP from a URL we provide (the "NoCloud Net" option).